 If (and only if) a bankrupt fails to pay the whole of their income contribution, or an instalment of their contribution, at or before the time it becomes payable, the trustee may determine that the “supervised account regime” applies to the bankrupt (s 139ZIC).
 The supervised account regime requires the bankrupt to open an account (the supervised account) into which all of their income must be deposited.
 If the bankrupt receives their income by cash (the trustee must consent to this form of income) or cheque, they must deposit it into the supervised account within five days of its receipt (s 139ZIF).

 Upon determining that the supervised account regime applies to a bankrupt, the trustee is required to provide the bankrupt with a written notice requiring the bankrupt to open a supervised account within the time specified in the notice (being a minimum of 10 working days after the notice is given to the bankrupt).
 The supervised account must comply with certain requirements set out in section 139ZIE.

-In general, a bankrupt to whom the supervised account regime applies, must not make withdrawals from the supervised account without the consent of the trustee (s 139ZIG).
-Accordingly, it is necessary for a bankrupt to reach agreement with the trustee in relation to the amount that may be withdrawn from the supervised account for living expenses.
+In general, a bankrupt to whom the supervised account regime applies, must not make withdrawals from the supervised account without the trustee’s consent (s 139ZIG).
+Accordingly, a bankrupt must reach an agreement with the trustee about the amount that may be withdrawn from the supervised account for living expenses.